-If you have not yet read Why 2014 Is Beginning to Look A Lot Like 2008, available free to all readers, please click here to read it first.
+If you have not yet read Part 1: When The Rich Become Preppers, It's Time To Worry available free to all readers, please click here to read it first.

 People Aren’t Rational

 Unfortunately, very few people make decision based on logic and/or rational calculations.
 Most go by emotion.
 If their pre-existing belief system is confirmed by something they will do it (or buy it, or learn it) but if not, then forget it.
 Data doesn’t matter.

 I am sure you’ve all encountered this in your own lives, perhaps by trying to spread the warnings of The Crash Course to otherwise intelligent, thoughtful people who somehow just cannot even bring themselves to confront the troubling data.

 Not because they are unable intellectually, or even that the data is all that troubling, but usually because their belief system cannot digest the information contained therein.
 One of the more dominant belief systems out there is that “the government will take care of me/us.”

 This is not at all surprising given that we are raised in a very structured and authoritarian educational system.
 Most of us that is.
 The repetition of believing that a right answer always exists at the front of the room subtly reinforces the idea that you can trust in the hierarchies present in your culture.